-Pablo is a super-simple online photo editor developed by the Buffer team.
+Though nowhere near as powerful as Canva, Pablo can prove to be up to the task on multiple fronts.
+It has a super-simple online photo editor developed by the Buffer team.
 Naturally, this means you can use Buffer to schedule images created with Pablo.
 It’s also possible to share them to Twitter, Facebook, Instagram, and Pinterest.
 Pablo has a Chrome extension, but you can use it in any browser.

 Polarr is an online photo editor so powerful that you could consider it a Photoshop alternative.
 Although its interface is unconventional, the features are standard for a photo editing software.
-If you end up feeling confused, Polarr has fantastic tutorials that take you through the app, and there’s a guide that explains various photography-related terms in plain English.
-Polarr also has iOS and Android apps, as well as desktop apps and a Chrome extension.
+So, if top-of-the-line photo editing tools have compelled you to look for a Canva alternative, Polarr could be the right way to go.
+Moreover, if you ever end up feeling confused, Polarr also has fantastic tutorials that can take you through the editing tools.
+Plus, there’s a guide that explains various photography-related terms in plain English.
+Polarr also has iOS and Android apps, as well as desktop apps and a Chrome extension (download here).

 You can test out Polarr in any web browser, and it’s possible to save images without an account.
 Polarr doesn’t have any explicit options for social media images, but we decided to include it here for two reasons.
 First are the filters, which are so great that you might stop using Instagram’s filters altogether.
 The filters are editable, and you can even create custom ones.
 The second reason is the fact that Polarr can import images from a bunch of services, including Dropbox, Google Drive, Evernote, Flickr, Instagram, and Imgur.
 Integration with popular online services makes Polarr a perfect pit stop between uploading your images and sharing them on social media.

-Plans: Free; Pro $9.99 (lets you batch-export images, access additional editing tools and 12 filter packs)
+Plans: Free; Pro $2.49/month (lets you batch-export images, access additional editing tools, 12 filter packs and a lot more)